JESSICA - PARIS

 I/O: Do sports help you feel that you are part of a community?

 J: Totally!
+Sports connect and empower us.
 We struggle, we dig in, we talk about our little injuries and share personal stories.
 We see each other without a filter.
 Social differences and age differences are blurred.
 We meet in a common effort, sweating.
 Together.
 It is unusual enough to connect us.
 And social networks help support and extend this kind of sports community.
 Where in the past, we had to wait a week to see each other again.
 Now we can all stay connected, students and coaches, without having to wait for the next physical meet up.

 TIPS AND ADDRESSES